stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	* - ``groups``
 	  - Link
 	  - N/A
-	  - A link to the Groups owned by this Directory.
+	  - A link to a collection the Groups owned by this Directory.

 Types of Directories
 ^^^^^^^^^^^^^^^^^^^^